mobile app bar

 Colorado Buffaloes safety Shilo Sanders (21) and head coach Deion Sanders and quarterback Shedeur Sanders (2) and social media producer Deion Sanders Jr. following the win against the Oklahoma State Cowboys at Folsom Field.

-Former NFL player and now college football coach Deion Sanders has five children, and all of them have carved out their own paths.
-Shedeur Sanders has made it to the NFL as a quarterback.
-Shilo is currently a free agent.
+Deion Sanders has five children, and all of them have carved out their own paths.
+Shedeur Sanders followed in his father’s footsteps and made it to the NFL.
+Shilo Sanders is currently a free agent.
 Deion Sanders Jr. has built a strong following as a content creator covering the Colorado Buffaloes.
-Shelomi is pursuing basketball, while Deiondra has stepped into the business world as an entrepreneur and media personality.
+Shelomi Sanders pursues basketball, while Deiondra Sanders has stepped into the business world as an entrepreneur and media personality.

-During a recent episode of We Got Time Today on Tubi, where comedian and actress Jess Hilarious appeared as a guest, she and Sanders talked about whether gentle parenting actually works, and both of them were pretty clear about their answer.
+In a recent episode of We Got Time Today on Tubi, comedian and actress Jess Hilarious appeared as a guest.
+She and Sanders talked about whether gentle parenting works, and both of them were pretty clear about their answer.

-Jess admittedly tried the method with her one-year-old daughter, Rachel, but it didn’t quite work, leading her back to a stricter style.
+Jess admittedly tried the method with her one-year-old daughter, Rachel, but it didn’t quite work.
+That prompted her back to a stricter style.
 She even hinted that she didn’t hesitate to use light profanity, like, “Sit your a** down.”

 But not Deion.
-He admitted that he didn’t use profanity.
+He revealed that he doesn’t use profanity.
 He didn’t send his children to their room for discipline either.
-Deion believes that by sending kids to their room, which has all the things to be comfortable and enjoy oneself, it defeats the purpose of discipline, so he follows the ways mentioned in the Bible.
+Deion believes that sending kids to their room, which has all the things present for them to be comfortable, defeats the purpose of discipline.
+So he follows the ways mentioned in the Bible.

-So, how does Sanders chastise, as Jess asked?
-“The way the bible told me to,” he said with a laugh, adding, “Because you church folks going to come at you, so I got to make sure I get about the way the Bible said, ‘The rod of discipline.'”
+So, how does Sanders chastise his kids?
+Jess asked.
+“The way the bible told me to,” he said with a laugh.
+“Because you church folks [are] going to come at you, so I got to make sure I get about the way the Bible said, ‘The rod of discipline.’

 About the author